Mryan2005/Mryan2005/README.md

 I used to be really into playing Minecraft, but these days I hardly ever get the chance to do it.

 Haibara Ai, whom I loved so much, is so perfect that she fascinates me, and she was my goddess, but I loved her because we had some similar things, for example, we buy some established brands products.
 I still remember that when Detective Conan Movie 26: Black Iron Submarine was released, I couldn't wait to see her, and posted the moment when I was watching the movie, someone who didn't know Haibara Ai was the role of Detective Conan may have thought she was my girlfriend.
-To be honest, I did not like the CP about Edogawa Conan and Haibara Ai.
-If Haibara Ai marries Conan, I think, as the saying goes, to learn from Conan, to be Conan, to surpass Conan.

 now, I like a new role whose name is Venti, from Genshin.
 My GitHub avatar was token when I cosplay him, I pixelated it before I upload it.